Auckland, New Zealand

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Auckland is to use online resources such as real estate websites.
 These websites allow you to search for properties in specific areas and filter your search by price, size, and other criteria.
 Additionally, you can contact local real estate agents who can help you find a place that meets your needs.
 You can also look for rental listings in newspapers and online classifieds.
-Finally, you can also ask friends and family who live in Auckland for recommendations," said one expat who made the move to Auckland.
+Finally, you can also ask friends and family who live in Auckland for recommendations," explained one expat living in Auckland, New Zealand.

 What is a typical expat home or apartment like in Auckland?